bhauman/spell-spec/README.md

-If you want to use the `spell-spec` [expound](https://github.com/bhb/expound) integration, then after `expound` has been required you will need to require `spell-spec.expound` to register the expound helpers.
+If you want to use the `spell-spec` [expound](https://github.com/bhb/expound) integration, then after `expound.alpha` has been required you will need to require `spell-spec.expound` to register the expound helpers.
 You will want to do this before you validate any `spell-spec` defined specs.